rickysilitonga112/rickysilitonga112/README.md

 - 👋 Hi, I’m @rickysilitonga112
-- 👀 I’m interested in front end web programming
+- 👀 I’m interested in iOS and Flutter Development
-- 🌱 I’m currently learning front end web programming
+- 🌱 I’m currently learning iOS programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...